Maurie Fa'asavalu: St Helens

 He played in the 2009 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 He missed a major part of the 2010 season after being injured.
 His last game for St. Helens was in the home victory over Leeds Rhinos.

+International

+On 27 October 2007, Fa'asavalu scored on his début for Great Britain against New Zealand in Huddersfield, helping the British team to a 20–14 victory.
+Five minutes after he came on as a substitute in the 18th minute, Fa'asavalu used his great stature to break through 3 New Zealand players to score the try.